draktr/monte-library/docs/further_reading.rst

 ###############

 The following is the non-exhaustive list of useful sources for learning more about Monte Carlo methods.
-Some of the code in ``monte`` has been written based on mathematical formulae from some of these sources.
+Some of the code in ``monte-library`` has been written based on mathematical formulae from some of these sources.

 General